phidatahq/phidata/README.md

 ## Powerful & Flexible

-Phidata agents can use many tools and follow instructions to achieve complex tasks.
+Phidata agents can use multiple tools and follow instructions to achieve complex tasks.
 For example, you can create a finance agent that can query financial data, create a file `finance_agent.py`

 ```python
 from phi.agent import Agent